Skip to Main Content

 Protect the privacy of others

-• Your employer has asked if they can use a photo that you took on placement on their centre's promotional website.
+• Your employer has asked if they can use a photo that you took on placement on their promotional website.

 Acknowledge the work of others